shdwfruit/24F-Project-Template/README.md

 Overview of the REST API and implemented routes.
 A demo of the Streamlit front-end and interaction with the database.

-Additional Video on client interview https://www.youtube.com/shorts/9mEPp0gXgt8
+Additional Video on possible user interview https://www.youtube.com/shorts/9mEPp0gXgt8

 -----------------------------------------------------------------------